-- 26 You have submitted testing proposals for a Transgenic rodent somatic and germ cell gene mutation assays (OECD TG 488); and an in vivo mammalian alkaline comet assay (OECD TG 489) both studies are proposed to be conducted with the analogue substance cobalt sulphate, EC No. 233-334-2. - 27 ECHA requested your considerations for alternative methods to fulfil the information requirement for in vivo mutagenicity.
+- 26 You have submitted testing proposals for a Transgenic rodent somatic and germ cell gene mutation assays (OECD TG 488); and an in vivo mammalian alkaline comet assay (OECD TG 489) both studies are proposed to be conducted with the Substance. - 27 ECHA requested your considerations for alternative methods to fulfil the information requirement for in vivo mutagenicity.
 You provided your considerations and you applied read-across to fulfil the respective information requirement, and no other alternative methods were available.
-ECHA has taken these considerations into account. - 28 ECHA agrees that the proposed studies are necessary to produce the chemical safety report for the Substance.
+ECHA has taken these considerations into account. - 28 ECHA agrees that the proposed studies are necessary to produce the chemical safety reports for the Substance.